Introduction to Machine Learning: Markov chain sampling

 \section{Markov chain sampling}

 When dealing with high-dimensional distributions, the constant $c$ in the previous procedure is typically extremely large, and the rejection-sampling algorithm becomes unfeasible, because it keeps rejecting samples for very long times.
-In such cases, one can use alternative simulation methods that iteratively updates the variable $Z$ by making small changes at each step, resulting in a procedure that asymptotically converges to a sample of the target distribution.
+In such cases, one can use alternative simulation methods that iteratively update the variable $Z$ by making small changes at each step, resulting in a procedure that asymptotically converges to a sample of the target distribution.
 Such sampling schemes are usually described as Markov chains, leading to the name Markov-chain Monte Carlo (or MCMC) sampling.

-Assume that we want to sample from a random variable that takes values in some (measurable) set $\CB = \CR_X$.\footnote{We will assume in this chapter that $\CB$ is a complete metric space with a dense countable subset, with the associated Borel $\sigma$-algebra.} A Markov chain is the probabilistic analogous of a recursive sequence $X_{n+1} = \Phi(X_n)$, which is fully defined by the function $\Phi:\mathcal B\to \mathcal B$ and the initial value $X_0\in \mathcal B$.
+We therefore start our discussion with some basic results on the theory of Markov chains.